RPiOVN/p2pvps-client/README.md

 This repository contains *The Client*.
 [The Server and Marketplace software can be found here](https://github.com/RPiOVN/p2pvps-server).

 ### File Layout
-* The `client` directory contains various implementations of the P2P VPS Client code.
+* The `client` directory contains various implementations of the P2P VPS Client code:
+  * The `simple` directory creates the simplest client Docker container.
+It will set up a reverse SSH connection with no persistant storage and the user will not have sudo priveldges.
+It's the simplest, most limited, way to create a VPS that can be rented out on P2P VPS.